Skip to main content

 xml_kit -open 'users' 'users' -open 'user' 'user' /sdcard/Test.xml

-xml_kit -open 'users' 'users' -open 'user' 'user' -in 5678 /sdcard/Test.xml
+xml_kit -open 'users' 'users' -open 'user isAdmin' 'user' /sdcard/Test.xml

 # Change attribute

-xml_kit -open 'users' 'users' -open 'user' 'user' -in 5678 -change-value id "NEW_ID" /sdcard/Test.xml
+xml_kit -open 'users' 'users' -open 'user id="5678"' 'user' -change-value id "NEW_ID" /sdcard/Test.xml

 # Change tag value

-xml_kit -open 'users' 'users' -open 'user' 'user' -in 1234 -change-tag name "Just me" /sdcard/Test.xml
+xml_kit -open 'users' 'users' -open 'user id="1234"' 'user' -change-tag name "Just me" /sdcard/Test.xml

 # Add text

-xml_kit -open 'users' 'users' -open 'user' 'user' -in 1234 -add "Just Test" /sdcard/Test.xml
+xml_kit -open 'users' 'users' -open 'user id="1234"' 'user' -add "Just Test" /sdcard/Test.xml

 # Add text inside